openlit/.github/profile/README.md

 # Doku: Open Source LLM Observability

-Doku is an open-source observability tool designed to collect and understand the usage of Large Language Models (LLMs).
-Our tooling is crafted for enthusiasts and developers seeking to monitor and understand their LLM interactions more deeply.
+Doku is an open-source observability tool designed to monitor and evaluate the usage of Large Language Models (LLMs) in your Applications.

 ![Doku Banner](https://raw.githubusercontent.com/dokulabs/.github/main/profile/assets/banner.gif)

 ## Key Features

-- **Dokumetry SDKs**: Lightweight and easy-to-integrate SDKs aimed at simplifying the collection of LLM usage data.
+- **Dokumetry SDKs**: Lightweight and easy-to-integrate SDKs (`dokumetry`) aimed at simplifying the collection of LLM usage data.
-- **Low Latency**: The `dokumetry` SDKs and Doku Platform are built with latency at mind and can process your LLM call usage data in small time
+- **Zero Latency**: The `dokumetry` SDKs are built with latency at mind and can process your LLM call usage data
-- **Doku Platform(coming soon!)**: Doku platform to show comprehensible visual dashboards tailored for LLMs.
+- **Doku UI**: Doku UI to show comprehensible visual dashboards tailored for LLMs.
-- **Data Exportability**: Flexibility to export LLM Observability data to your preferred observability tools, like Grafana Cloud.
+- **Data Exportability**: Flexibility to export LLM Observability data to your preferred observability tools, like Grafana, DataDog and more.

 ### Broad LLM Support: